MaelaGLG/Project-UrbaSante/src/README.md

 ___

 # Scripts Directory
-This directory contains all the scripts used in the project.
+This folder contains all the scripts used in the project.
+They provide an overview of the processing steps carried out, although they are not intended for direct reuse.
 These scripts cover tasks such as data processing, creation, formatting and merging of the indicators.

 The scripts are categorized into three main folders, each representing a specific stage in the data processing pipeline.
 Below is an overview of each folder’s purpose and structure: